Minnesota Garden Guide: Planting Dates, Frost Dates & Growing Seasons

 How to use this: aim for the earlier part of each window for the most reliable results.
 Later planting can still work, but it usually depends more on variety maturity, warmer microclimates, and simple protection like row cover or low tunnels.

-How Growing Conditions Vary Across Minnesota
+Frost Dates and Growing Conditions Across Minnesota Cities

 Growing conditions often vary more within Minnesota than most gardeners expect.
 Differences in elevation, exposure, cold-air drainage, and nearby pavement or buildings can shift frost timing and change how much usable season you really have.